Are you a newbie writer? Looking for actionable writing tips?

 Now It’s Your Turn!

 Would you like to share any writing tips that you wish you’d known as a beginner writer?
 Or do you have some specific questions you’d like answered?
+Or do you know someone who should be on this list?
 Please drop your views in the comments box below!